awesomelewis2007/PYOS-IPX/README.md

 8 |fullmac    |displays the fullmac
 9 |network    |displays all of the users on your network 10|iplook     |gets an ip from a host name
-11|urllook    |looks up all the sub urls in a http 12|htmlrip    |rips html off websites
+11|urllook    |looks up all the sub urls in a http
+12|htmlrip    |rips html off websites
 13|isup       |checks if a domain is up
 14|isup -s    |checks if a domain is up ina nicer veiw 15|whois      |find out who's who with an ip
 16|os         |find out what os type you have
 17|cpu        |find out what cpu type you have
-18|ver        |Returns the system's release version
+18|ver        |Returns the system's release version 19|filefind   |Returns a url where a extention is of your choice
 =======================================================

 ```